On the Scottish west coast, the Paddersind family was born among the ancient Dalriadan clans. Their name comes from the personal name Patrick.

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations

 appear in records of early Scottish names.
 Paddersind has appeared as Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Paddersind family (pre 1700)

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Paddersind Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Paddersind Notables in all our PDF Extended History products and printed products wherever possible.